dell/ansible-powerstore/docs/modules/volume.rst

   state (True, str, None)
     Define whether the volume should exist or not.

-    Value \ :literal:`present`\  - indicates that the volume should exist on the system.
+    Value ``present`` - indicates that the volume should exist on the system.

-    Value \ :literal:`absent`\  - indicates that the volume should not exist on the system.
+    Value ``absent`` - indicates that the volume should not exist on the system.

   remote_system (optional, str, None)